davidsneighbour/kollitsch.dev/content/blog/2022/mark-word-break-opportunities-in-html/index.md

 You can see the result above.
 A nice formatted box on mobile, a normal text flow on desktop.

 Now... that is not the last word in this discussion.
 I remember there are CSS properties to properly break words with a dash, based on the language of the text.
-I'll look into these next.
+Let's look into these next.